DravenWB/Get_Sensitivity_Labeling/SharePoint/Document Inheritance Reset/README.md

 ## Description

 This script is designed to reset the inheritance of items within a specific folder of a SharePoint Online document library.
-It makes heavy use of PnP.PowerShell in order to accomplish this but does so realtively successfully.
+It makes heavy use of PnP.PowerShell in order to accomplish this but does so successfully in both testing and live environments.

 ### Functions
 - Reset's document inheritance to parent.
 (Most commonly the document library.)